48 hours, 13 years ago, and 24 hours from now. The Chicago Cubs set the stage for the biggest game in modern franchise history.

 Dodgers first baseman Adrian Gonzalez has been reduced to talking with his mouth instead of letting the bat do it for him.
 While he’s had some big hits this series, he’s been more caught up with the things he can’t control.
 From instant replay to how loud Wrigley may be to Dodger Stadium.

 When so many fans doubted Maddon just this past week, he stayed the course with what ultimately got this team to where they are.
 While the bad stuff potentially always looms, because that’s the story that always sells, you can instead think of the unexplained good.
 Like Rizzo busting his slump with Matt Szczur‘s bat.
-I’ve always like Szczur, as he came up huge with so many big hits last season.
+I’ve always liked Szczur, as he came up huge with so many big hits last season.
 When he wasn’t getting sent down, but then only coming back up to the big league club to prove himself again.
 Though he’s off the postseason roster, his bat still looms large.

 From 48 hours ago, to 24 hours from now.
 The wild ride continues.